CSYE6225-NetworkStructures/webapp/README.md

   - **Timer**: Duration of API calls in milliseconds
   - **Timer**: Duration of database queries in milliseconds
   - **Timer**: Duration of S3 operations in milliseconds
-- Metrics include dimensions for better filtering and analysis
+- Metrics include dimensions for better filtering and analysis.

 ## .env File Structure
 Create a `.env` file in the root directory and add the following variables: